Angela-Amaro/password-generator/README.md

 ## Description

 Hello and welcome to my password generator application!
 Here you can generate a safe and secure password based on your criteria.
-In this application you can have a password generated between 8-129 characters long!
+In this application you can have a password generated between 8-129 characters long! you can generate a password with numbers, upper and lowercase letters, and special characters.
 ## Snapshot
 (insert gif of website app)
+## usage

+## languages

+## author

+## license

 ## Your Task

 This week’s challenge requires you to modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.